Mansfield ISD Schools 2026: 20 A-Rated Campuses & Rankings

 |---|---|---|---|

-Ratings sourced from TEA 2024-25 Academic Accountability and district profiles.
+Ratings sourced from TEA 2025-26 Academic Accountability (released Aug 2026).
 Cross-check with txschools.gov before committing.

 Who Should Pick MISD

 - Your top priority is a specific high school (Lake Ridge, Timberview, Mansfield, Summit, Frontier STEM, Early College).
-MISD has more A-rated high schools concentrated in a smaller geography than its neighbors: 7 of 8 vs. Arlington ISD's 1.
+MISD has more A-rated high schools concentrated in a smaller geography than its neighbors: all 8 of 8, vs. 3 of 10 in Arlington ISD.

 - You want dual-language elementary access.
 TWDL at D.P.
 Morris, Erma Nash, or Charlotte Anderson Prep is a specific entity not every neighboring district replicates.